WalterLu3/ContiguityConstraints/README.md

 1. Method: one of the method described in the last section (case sensitive)
 2. Example name:
-    a.
-5_8: 5 times 8 retangular
+    1. 5_8: 5 times 8 retangular
-    b.
-6_9: 6 times 9 retangular
+    2. 6_9: 6 times 9 retangular
-    c.
-7_10: 7 times 10 retangular
+    3. 7_10: 7 times 10 retangular
-    d. wisconsin: wisconsin county data (72 connties)
+    4. wisconsin: wisconsin county data (72 connties)
-3. Population tolerace : a double.
+3. Population tolerance : a double.
 For example, 0.02 means the population is less than (1+0.02) times average population and more than (1-0.02) times average population
 4. district number: integer. number of districts to create.

 Output: